Rashtrapati Bhavan: Dome

 The dome, in the middle, reflects both Indian and British styles.
 In the centre is a tall copper-faced dome, surmounting a very tall drum in several sections, which stands out from the rest of the building.
 The dome is exactly in the middle of the diagonals between the four corners of the building.
-It is more than twice the height of the building itself.The height of the dome was increased by Lord Hardinge in the plan of the building in 1913.
-The dome combines classical and Indian styles.
-Lutyens said the design evolved from that of the Pantheon in Rome, although externally it has little resemblance to that, either in the curve of the dome or the high drum; both have an oculus in the centre.
-The exterior of the dome was modelled partly after the early Buddhist stupas, such as that at Sanchi, which it resembles far more in the exterior profile.
-There is a Buddhist-style "railing" design around the section of the drum below the dome.
-It is supported by evenly spaced columns which form a porch with an open area between.
-In the New Delhi summer heat haze, this gives an impression of the dome being afloat.
-Workers began to form the reinforced concrete shell of the outer dome at the beginning of 1929.
-The last stone of the dome was laid on 6 April 1929.
+It is more than twice the height of the building itself and combines classical and Indian styles.
+Lutyens considered the Pantheon in Rome as a model when designing the dome, although the exterior of the dome was also modelled partly after the early Buddhist stupas.

-Garden
+Amrit Udyan

-'Amrit Udyan' (meaning: The Garden of the Holy Nectar) is a garden situated at the back of the Rashtrapati Bhavan.
-Formerly known as the 'Mughal Gardens', it incorporates both Mughal and English landscaping styles and feature a great variety of flowers and trees.
+The Amrit Udyan (meaning:Nectar Garden), is a garden situated at the back of the Rashtrapati Bhavan.
+From Mughal Gardens, it was rechristened to Amrit Udyan in January 2023 by President Draupadi Murmu as part of the 75th Anniversary of Indian Independence celebrations.
+The garden incorporates both Mughal and English landscaping styles and feature a great variety of flowers and trees.
 The Rashtrapati Bhavan gardens are open to the public in February–March every year during Udyanotsav.